Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Non-poisonous snakes are common but the two poisonous snakes, rattlesnake and copperhead, are very rare.

 Numerous songbirds utilize the diverse habitat.
 Game birds include pheasant, quail, and wild turkey.
 The woodcock is a seasonal visitor to the forest.
-Stephens State Forest was designated as a Bird Conservation Area (BCA) in 2008.
+Stephens State Forest was designated as a Bird Conservation Area (BCA) in 2008 and the Thousand Acres BCA was dedicated in 2014.

 1. Be careful with fire.
 Do not leave fire unattended.
 Fires are only permitted where fire rings are provided.
-Only dead and downed wood may be collected for firewood without a permit.
+Dead and downed wood may be collected for firewood.

 2. Motor vehicle operation is permitted only on roads.
 ATV's are not permitted anywhere on the forest, trails or roads.
 Snowmobiles are only allowed on designated routes.